cakephp/docs/en/appendices/3-5-migration-guide.rst

   requests.
 Instead the ``Cookie`` header and internal CookieCollection are used.
 This should only effect applications that have a custom HTTP adapter in their clients.
+* Multi-word subcommand names previouly required camelBacked names to be used when invoking shells.
+Now subcommands can be invoked with underscored_names.
+  For example: ``cake tool initMyDb`` can now be called with ``cake tool init_my_db``.
+If your shells previously bound two subcommands with different inflections, only the last bound command will function.

 New Features
 ============